microsoft/jacdac-ddk/README.md

 # Jacdac Device Development Kit (DDK)

 The [Jacdac](https://aka.ms/jacdac) Device Development Kit (DDK) is for 3rd party hardware designers, firmware developers and manufacturers who wish to create their own Jacdac [devices](https://microsoft.github.io/jacdac-docs/devices/).
-A Jacdac device has at least the following two features:
+A Jacdac device has at least the following three features:
-- it has a [Jacdac edge connectors](./connector) that allows it to be connected to a Jacdac bus using Jacdac _cables_
+- it has a [Jacdac edge connector](./connector) for joining the decice to the Jacdac bus using Jacdac _cables_
 - it implements the Jacdac [protocol](https://microsoft.github.io/jacdac-docs/reference/protocol/) so as to communicate over the bus via the connector.

-A Jacdac device may supply power to the bus and/or consume power from the bus.
+- it may supply power to the bus and/or consume power from the bus.

 The DDK is intended to support designs in creating a variety of Jacdac devices.
 The Jacdac DDK supports 3rd parties in the following steps: